CMSgov/redhat-enterprise-linux-8-stig-baseline/Developent_and_Testing.md

 Once the 'old controls' and 'new controls' are aligned across 'Rule IDs', you can migrate the InSpec / Ruby code into their respective places.

-Then, you follow the same setup, CI/CD organization, and control update process as in the `Release Update` process.
+Then, you follow the same setup, CI/CD organization, and control update process as in the `Release Update` process and hopfully finding that the actual InSpec code from the previous benchmark is very close to the needed InSpec code for the same 'requirement' in the new Benchmark.

 ## InSpec, Ruby, and Test Kitchen: Testing and Debugging Tips